 Sometimes, System Restore may not work properly in some cases - you may see error messages like “The system image restore failed.
 No disk that can be used for recovering the system disk can be found”, “System Restore did not complete successfully” when you try to do system restore.
 Reasons may be various but have one thing in common: Windows Restore has some limitations.

-Alternative to Windows backup and restore – AOMEI Backupper
+Alternative to Windows Backup and Restore – AOMEI Backupper

-Unlike Windows Backup and Restore, AOMEI Backupper allows you restore your system when destination drive capacity is smaller than the original one.
+Unlike Windows Backup and Restore, AOMEI Backupper allows you to restore your system when destination drive capacity is smaller than the original one.